SystemsApproach/security/crypto.rst

 security with an overview of cryptography.

 We introduce the concepts of cryptography-based security step by step.
 The first step is the cryptographic algorithms—ciphers and cryptographic hashes—that are introduced in this chapter.
 Such algorithms are not a solution in themselves, but provide building blocks from which a solution can be built.
-Cryptographic algorithms are parameterized by *keys*.
-The distribution of keys is in itself a challenge which we tackle in a later chapter.
+For example, cryptographic algorithms are parameterized by *keys*, with the distribution of keys a challenge that we tackle in the next chapter.

 Once we have a set of cryptographic algorithms and a way to distribute keys, we are in a position to build protocols that enable secure communication between participants.
-The final chapter describes several complete security protocols and systems in current use.
+Later chapters describes several such security protocols, culminating in a description of complete systems that use these protocols.

 3.1 Principles of Ciphers
 ---------------------------